hey-yahei/ZTE_Challenge2019_MOA/README.md

 ### Ideas List
 1. `merge_bn.ipynb`: Merge batchnorm layers to convolution.
 2. `clear_idle_filters.ipynb`: Clear some idle filters whose weights are near to zero.
-3. Seperate a fully connection into several ones via SVD.
+3. `fc_svd.ipynb`: Seperate a fully connection into several ones via SVD.
 4. Seperate a kxk-convolution into \[kxk, 1x1\] or \[kx1, 1xk\].
 5. Use some special algorithm for computations(im2, kn2, Winograd, FFT, direct and so on).
 6. Try different stategies to prune.